Interconnection Process

 System installations applying to operate in parallel with PEC’s distribution system will be subject to all application requirements and fees based on the system size as listed on the nameplate or in aggregate.
 Application Fees will be posted to the PEC member’s monthly electric account as a one-time, non-refundable fee.

-• Tier I: For systems with an aggregated nameplate capacity smaller than or equal to 50 kW in size, the following fees apply: One-time fee of $500
+• Tier I: For systems with an aggregated nameplate capacity less than 50 kW (AC) in size, the following fees apply: $500 plus actual cost of system upgrades when applicable.

-• Tier II: For systems with an aggregated nameplate capacity larger than 50 kW in size, the following fees apply: One-time fee of $400
+• Tier II: For systems with an aggregated nameplate capacity equal to or greater than 50 kW (AC) in size, the following fees apply: $700 plus actual cost of the engineering study coordination and system upgrades when applicable.

 For applications that require an engineering study, all fees will be at cost.
 Results from studies may require system upgrades to accommodate the interconnection request.
 All upgrades required will be as per PEC’s Tariff and Business Rules.